aws-samples/cdk-eks-blueprints-patterns/docs/patterns/generative-ai/showcase.md

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service for using foundation models.
 It allows you to access models from Amazon and third parties with a single set of APIs for both text generation and image generation.

+[LangChain](https://python.langchain.com/) provides convenient functions for interacting with Amazon Bedrock's models and related services like vector databases.
+LangChain offers Python and JavaScript libraries.
+For this workshop, we will use the Python version of LangChain.

+[Streamlit](https://streamlit.io/) allows us to quickly create web front ends for our Python code, without needing front-end development skills.
+Streamlit is great for creating proofs-of-concepts that can be presented to a wide audience of both technical and non-technical people.

-In this pattern we will demonstrate a prompt showcase with Gen AI using Bedrock and Amazon EKS.
+In this pattern we will demonstrate a prompt showcase use case with Gen AI using Bedrock and Amazon EKS.
 This usecase will demonstrate a prompt showcase which uses different prompt templates such as Summarization, Sentiment and Recommendation with user input to generate a response using Generative AI.
 In this model we will running a containerized application on Amazon EKS which integrates with Bedrock to provide required user response.

 ## Architecture